vr-pan-junjun/vr-pan-junjun.github.io/content/authors/Pu Ge/_index.md

 ---
 # Display name
-title: Lei Wang（王磊）
+title: Pu Ge（葛璞）

 # Full Name (for SEO)
-first_name: Lei
+first_name: Pu
-last_name: Wang
+last_name: Ge

 # Is this the primary user of the site?
 superuser: false